weekplanai-hub/weekplan.ai-site/README.md

 npm run build  # Outputs production build into dist/
 ```

-To configure Supabase for the planner, set the following environment variables before running `npm run dev` or `npm run build`:
+Supabase is preconfigured with the Weekplan.ai project credentials so the planner works out of the box.
+If you need to point the build at a different Supabase project, set the following environment variables before running `npm run dev` or `npm run build`:

 ```
 VITE_SUPABASE_URL="https://your-project.supabase.co"